babylonhealth/triage-tokengen-sample/README.md

 ### Command

-- Run `yarn generate:preprod-us`, and a token will be generated within a link to Canvas Launcher for **pre-prod**
+- Run `yarn generate:prod-us`, and a token will be generated within a link to Canvas Launcher for **prod**
 - Open that link in a browser to test authentication and initial launch
 - Once Canvas is working proceed to Mobile App Development